 Many thin people, and sadly, even doctors, don't recognize that obesity is largely a genetic, metabolic disease, with devastating effects on adults and children.
 The statistics on gastric bypass surgery show us that a morbidly obese person is almost 10 times more likely to die within five years if they don't undergo the surgery than if they do.
 Morbid obesity leads to a 20 year reduction in life span, 400% increase in the risk of diabetes, 75% increase in stoke and 70% increase in coronary artery disease.
 Obesity is linked to many types of cancer, sexual dysfunction and infertility.
 Major Depression amongst morbidly obese persons has reached 89%.
-Gastric banding and gastric bypass surgery aren't cosmetic operations - they aren't intended to create runway models - the operations are designed to restore health and save the lives of people who are dying from obesity.
+Gastric banding and gastric bypass surgery aren't cosmetic operations.
+90% of patients who have gastric bypass watch their high blood pressure and diabetes go away within about 48 hours and they leave the hospital off of their medications.
+Gastric bypass and (lap) banding make sleep apnea resolve in 75% of people.
+Low testosterone normalizes.
+Infertility reverses.
+Cancer risk positively plummets.
+People experience heightened self-esteem and confidence, which helps many taper off of their anti-depressants.
+Simply stated, obesity is a lethal disease.
+Surgery is the ONLY treatment that has been proven to work in the long term for patients suffering from serious weight problems.
+It saves the lives of people who are dying from obesity.

 However, weight loss surgery isn't just about statistics.
 It's about people.
-It's about getting the chance to live life.
-My patients frequently ask me what their life might be like a year or so down the line.
+My patients tell me that having surgery gave them a second chance at a normal life.
+They feel like they are better parents, better spouses and more active grandparents.
+My patients frequently ask me what their life might be like a year or so after surgery.
 There is so much to say about this.
 I could write volumes on the experiences that my patients have shared.
 In fact, my patients have written their personal stories in the gallery section of the site.
 It’s good stuff.
 Within several months after surgery, my patients tell me that they can’t remember ever feeling so good.
 A year post-op, many are at or below their high school graduation weight, and are fitter than ever before.
 By this time, they have set and met exercise goals like running a marathon, climbing a mountain, taking scuba lessons, playing soccer with their kids, chasing grandkids in the park, and in some cases, bear hunting, skydiving, parasailing… the list is endless.
 They no longer worry about their limits for vacations – they can go anywhere, do anything, wear anything.
 They realize what they were missing out on all those years and now that they have a body that can accomplish what their mind wants to do, they are making up for lost time.
 Previously infertile women are now having children.
 Those who couldn’t imagine enjoying exercise have become personal trainers.
 A young lady who was turned down for a job before surgery because of her size, reapplied to the same job as a thin, beautiful young woman and was hired on the spot.
-What’s most gratifying to me is when a patient gives me a hug and says “Thank you for saving my life.”
+What’s most gratifying to me is when a patient gives me a hug and says, “Thank you for saving my life.”

 Surgery for obesity is widely popular and has become quite commonplace, with 220,000 weight loss surgeries performed in 2008.
 It is the most effective tool available to treat diabetes in morbidly obese patients and also relieves high blood pressure, sleep apnea, cardiac dysfunction, infertility and sexual dysfunction.
 But along with the popularity of the procedures comes a price.
 All surgeons, all programs and all operations are not created equal and do not have equivalent outcomes.
 Having done your research, when the time comes to evaluate bariatric programs and bariatric surgeons, you will know what to look for and what questions to ask .

 Choosing the bariatric surgeon and program that are right for you is the most important action on your way to saving yourself from a life cut short by obesity.
 Please take the time to research my credentials.
 In 2000 I became the first woman to perform the laparoscopic gastric bypass* and I am pleased to report a continued mortality rate of zero..
 I have been uniquely fortunate to have been personally trained by both the Grandfather of Bariatric Surgery, who performed the very first open gastric bypass in 1966, and the pioneers of the laparoscopic gastric bypass, who performed the first one right at Alvarado Hospital , in 1993.
-I operate at Scripps Memorial and Alvarado Hospitals and proudly serve as Medical Director of Alvarado's world-renowned Surgical Weight Loss program.
-I serve my patients from two offices - one next to Alvarado Hospital, and one in La Jolla, California.
-This allows my patients from Los Angeles, Del Mar, Rancho Bernardo and Palm Springs to access their bariatric surgeon in La Jolla, while my patients from Yuma, Arizona and San Diego see me at my San Diego Bariatric Surgery Clinic, located next to Alvarado Hospital.
+I operate at Sharp Memorial, Scripps Memorial and Alvarado Hospitals and proudly serve as Medical Director of Alvarado's world-renowned Surgical Weight Loss program.

 By specializing in gastric bypass and banding surgery, I've met remarkable people from all walks of life.
 I applaud their courage and determination and am honored by their willingness to place their trust in me and my skills.
 I embrace the connections that I have with my patients, as helping them become healthy, active, happier people has enriched my own life immeasurably.